 A rambling, relaxing park in the south of the city of Liverpool, Sefton Park is the second largest park in Liverpool (after the L O N G B O I that is Croxteth Country Park) and positively overflowing with Nature Stuff.
 What’s more, Sefton Park is home to a truly special experience.
 Here you’ll find magical Candlelight concerts – enchanting musical performances lit by flickering candlelight.

 Classified as a Grade I listed park, it’s well worth exploring, with luscious green spaces and woodland trails with year-round appeal.
-Sefton Park isn’t too far from the city centre, but if you want to avoid the hustle and bustle here’s the Secret Liverpool guide into turning it into a bit of a day-trip, whatever you’re into.
+Sefton Park isn’t too far from the city center, but if you want to avoid the hustle and bustle here’s the Secret Liverpool guide to turning it into a bit of a day trip, whatever you’re into.